hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 A HOC composes the original component (conventionally called the wrapped/composed component) by wrapping it in a container component.
 A HOC is a pure function with zero side-effects.

+We should start using HOCs in our React Apps to abstract common functionalities and reduce code redundancy.
 ---

 ### Usage:

+ NEED To REVISE

+* Control over Inputs, we can use HOCs in order to have control over the inputs passed to the composed component (example prop manipulation)
-* Provide data fetching to any number of stateless function components (perfect for adding logic inside componentDidMount/componentWillMount.)
+* Establish Connection to a Store/API Service (perfect for adding logic inside componentDidMount/componentWillMount)
-* Add functioality to a component (make toggleable).
+* Add functioality to a component (example: make toggleable)
+* Intercept Rendering/Component Lifecycle Methods of wrapped component
 * Modify CSS of wrapped component
-* Manipulate props before passing them to wrapped component

 ---